kevincuallado/gr0und-s3ct0r.github.io/_drafts/contribute-to-ansible.markdown

 #### a.
 Forking the project

----

-First, go to the [ansible github official page](https://github.com/ansible/ansible) and click on the fork button.
+To start working on the project, you'll need to fork it.
+To do so, go to the [ansible official GitHub page](https://github.com/ansible/ansible) and click on the fork button.

 ![Fork ansible]({{ "/assets/contribute-to-ansible/fork-ansible.png" | absolute_url }})

-Wait a few moments and now your fork appear in your github account.
+A few moments later, your fork should appear in your github account.

 ![Now ansible was forked]({{ "/assets/contribute-to-ansible/forked.png" | absolute_url }})

-Now prepare your local environment.
+#### b.
+Setting up your git environment

+You can now setup your local environment.
+First, you'll need to set up your git workspace.
+To do so, and if possible, open your git shell.
+If you are on Linux or MacOS, simply open a terminal; on Windows, you'll have to start an executable.

 ```sh
 $ # setup your identity